fjsousa/fjsousa.github.io/pages/about.md

 - GPU based forest fire simulation and algorithm optimization, 2010.
 Still [available on github](https://github.com/fjsousa/cudaFGM)
 - Game development prototyping in C++ and Construct for what would latter become a children's educational game: Zuper in Space, 2010
 - [Open driving license pass rates](https://www.youtube.com/watch?v=fZm0paShVMw&feature=youtu.be), 2016
-- At youview (2019), I've charged the early refactoring efforts of a set of microservices, consolidating them into more maintainable smaller services and reducing the aws budget significantly
+- At youview (2019), I've charged the early consolidation efforts of a set of microservices, into more maintainable smaller services with considerable AWS budget savings

 ## White papers